fbpx

 How they operate

 As previously mentioned, ADSL broadband plans transmit data through copper cables connected to phone lines.
 However, the NBN conducts information through special fibre optic cables.
-There are several different ways in which an NBN connection can be established, which can include installing these cables directly from your home or business to an NBN access point (Fibre to the Premises or FTTP) or make use of copper cables in building this connection in Fibre to the Node (FTTN), Fibre to the Curb (FTTC) and Fibre to the Building (FTTB).
+There are several different ways in which an NBN connection can be established, which can include installing these cables directly from your home to an NBN access point (Fibre to the Premises or FTTP) or make use of copper cables in building this connection in Fibre to the Node (FTTN), Fibre to the Curb (FTTC) and Fibre to the Building (FTTB).

 Speed